moffzilla/OAI-Docker/mme/README.md

 Please note that for integrating other EPC Roles, IP end points must be pre-configured In order to automate this process a Docker bridge is created:
+(You can check the bridge has been pre-created with `docker network ls`

 `docker network create --driver=bridge --subnet=172.19.0.0/24 --gateway=172.19.0.1 oainet`

 and the following IPs proposed for running the container

 - 172.19.0.10 hss.openair4G.eur hss
 - 172.19.0.20 epc.openair4G.eur epc
 - 172.19.0.30 hss.openair4G.eur spgw

+Default MME configuration artifacts are provided in the repo

 ## Basic Execution